 - A better public image and draw for tourism related activities

-- Better access for average citizens may actually reduce problem behaviours such as vandalism, garbage dumping and drug use, as these areas will no longer be seen as "no-go zones" for law-abiding citizens.
+- Better access for average citizens may actually reduce problem behaviors such as vandalism, garbage dumping and drug use, as these areas will no longer be seen as "no-go zones" for law-abiding citizens.

 - Help to make Kamloops more attractive to doctors and other professionals who we need to do more to recruit